Deadline Extended to Thursday, December 23, 2021

-The American Research Institute of the South Caucasus (ARISC) announces the availability of fellowships in support of research activities in the South Caucasus (Armenia, Azerbaijan, and/or Georgia).
+The American Research Institute of the South Caucasus (ARISC) announces the availability of fellowships in support of research activities in the South Caucasus (Armenia, Azerbaijan, and Georgia).

 The Short Term Research Fellowships (STRF) are open to U.S. citizens who are doctoral candidates or postdoctoral scholars conducting research in the South Caucasus.
 Priority will be given to projects proposing research on countering disinformation through programs that develop critical thinking and media literacy skills, entrepreneurship, science and technology, and youth leadership.

 Research awards will be made for $5,000 per full (30-day) month, for a maximum of 3 months total to cover transportation, lodging, and meals and incidental expenses during the scholar’s time conducting research in the South Caucasus.
-Scholars are expected to be in the South Caucasus for the duration of the project for a minimum of 30 days, and in 15-day increments thereafter, up to 3 months total.
-Stipends will be pro-rated for half-months (15 days).
+Scholars are expected to be in the South Caucasus for the duration of the project for a minimum of 30 days, up to 3 months total.
+Stipends will be pro-rated.
+Remote research projects will not be funded.

 Fellows are required to present a lecture or workshop during their stay in the South Caucasus.
 ARISC encourages fellows to present their research findings in cities, towns, and villages outside of the capitals in order to engage with underserved communities.

-Application requirements: Please send a complete application including the application form*, a project statement of not more than 2000 words, work schedule, a diversity statement discussing how their experiences and projects promote diverse perspectives, experiences, and ideas, and curriculum vitae, by Friday, December 18, 2020, to info “at” arisc.org.
+Please send a complete application including the application form*, a project statement of not more than 2000 words, work schedule, a diversity statement discussing how their experiences and projects promote diverse perspectives, experiences, and ideas, and curriculum vitae, by Thursday, December 23, 2021, to info “at” arisc.org.
 Two letters of recommendation must also be submitted.
 Letters of recommendation are required for graduate students only and should be sent directly from your referee via email to info “at” arisc.org.
-All information must be received by Friday, December 18, 2020, in order for the applicant to be considered for the fellowship.
+All information must be received by Thursday, December 23, 2021, in order for the applicant to be considered for the fellowship.

 Terms and Conditions